Skip over main navigation

 ‘Case law’ is the law which is developed by the Courts and Tribunal system.

-Where a parent or young person brings a case about SEN to a tribunal they are going to what is known as the First-tier Tribunal (Special Educational Needs and Disability).
+Where a parent or young person brings a case about special educational needs (SEN) to a tribunal, they are going to what is known as the First-tier Tribunal (Special Educational Needs and Disability).
 On the rest of this site, this is referred to as the “SEND Tribunal”.
-You can read more about going to the SEND Tribunal here.
-In this section we will refer to it as the “First-tier Tribunal” in order to distinguish it from the Upper Tribunal, which is where an appeal against a decision by the First-tier Tribunal would be heard.
+You can read more about going to the SEND Tribunal on our appeals pages.
+In this section we will refer to it as the “First-tier Tribunal” so it isn’t confused with the Upper Tribunal, which is where an appeal against a decision by the First-tier Tribunal would be heard.
+You can find more information about appealing First-tier Tribunal decisions on our page about challenging decisions.

-What happens in the First-tier Tribunal does not create case law – that is, it is not binding on later cases.
-What makes case law (or what lawyers refer to as “precedent”) is where cases go to a higher court, usually the Upper Tribunal or the High Court.
+What happens in the First-tier Tribunal does not create case law – in legal terms we say that its decisions are not binding on later cases.
+What makes case law (or what lawyers call “precedent”) is where cases go to a higher court, usually the Upper Tribunal or the High Court.
 Sometimes cases will go even further up to the Court of Appeal or the Supreme Court.

-Some of the cases linked below are relatively old, and were decided under the previous law (the Education Act 1996).
-However, these were the cases which affirmed and established some of the key principles in SEN law.
-Many of the statutory provisions under the Education Act 1996 are essentially the same as those under the Children and Families Act 2014.
-All of the cases below which refer to Statements continue to be relevant for children and young people with EHC Plans.
+Some of the cases linked below are relatively old, and were decided under the previous law (the Education Act 1996) before the Children and Families Act (CFA) 2014 was introduced.
+However, these were the cases which established some of the key principles in SEN law and helped to define some key terms.
+Many of the statutory provisions under the Education Act 1996 are essentially the same as those under the CFA 2014.
+All of the cases below which refer to Statements continue to be relevant for children and young people with EHC plans.

 Read case summaries